-Honors Academy scholarship packages are for tuition only and are combined with other university scholarships as described by the Financial Aid section of the catalog.
-Students must maintain satisfactory progress and remain in good standing with the Honors Academy for the renewal of their scholarships.
-(See "Satisfactory Progress and Good Standing" below.)
+Honors Academy scholarship packages are for tuition only and are combined with other university scholarships as described by the Financial Aid section of the catalog and as published on the Honors Academy website (www.hputx.edu/academy).
+Members must maintain in Good Standing for renewal of the Honors Academy scholarship.